moorissa/hidden-layers-with-keras/README.md

 ### Task 4
-We will be working with the 37 class classification task using [pets dataset](http://www.robots.ox.ac.uk/~vgg/data/pets/).
-We will be using the weights of a pre-trained convolutional neural network like AlexNet or VGG for feature extraction and linear modeling.
-The weights are loaded into keras and features are computed using a forward pass to be then stored in disk.
+The next dataset will be the largest in size, as we will be working with the 37 class classification task using [pets dataset](http://www.robots.ox.ac.uk/~vgg/data/pets/).
+The weights of a pre-trained convolutional neural network like AlexNet or VGG will be used for feature extraction and linear modeling.
+The weights are then loaded into keras and features are computed using a forward pass to be then stored in disk.
 Then a linear model or MLP will be trained on the resulting features.

 * Accuracy score on test set: 0.8765
 ![](task4/task4.png)